nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

  - Commissioning support units
  - Hospital trusts

-The feedback from these stakeholders has been used to develop the business use cases, user stories and the [logical data model](pages/accessrecord_structured/GP%20Connect%20Req%20Cat%20-%20Access%20Record%20Structured%20Data%20v0.6.xlsx){:target="_blank"}.
+The feedback from these stakeholders has been used to develop the business use cases, user stories and the logical data model.
 These will form the basis of the technical specification and will be used to assure that the GP Connect API meets the needs of the business.